Neighborhoods in Eau Claire

 Water Street District

-With a wide array of hole-in-the-wall bars such as The Joynt and high-end restaurants including iconic Mona Lisa’s, the Water Street District goes its own way, providing opportunities for university students, locals and visitors to dine, shop and explore to their own likings.
+With a wide array of hole-in-the-wall bars such as The Joynt and high-end restaurants including iconic Mona Lisa’s, the Water Street District goes its own way, providing opportunities for university students, locals and visitors to dine, shop and explore their own likings.
 Running parallel to a segment of the Chippewa River State Trail, Water Street is easily explored by bike or foot and features bronze and steel masterpieces along the way as part of the Sculpture Tour of Eau Claire.
 Tattoo and piercing shops such as Midwest Tattoo and Steel N Ink fit seamlessly among the various boutique shops and quaint breakfast bistros.

 Revitalization is the name of the game at nearly every street corner in the Galloway District.
 At the intersection of Galloway and Farwell streets, a colorful mural titled “Cascade” gives you a taste of the creative energy that exists in this district.
 Nearby, the smells of freshly made waffle cones fill the streets surrounding Ramone’s Ice Cream Parlor.
 Visitors to The Lakely restaurant, adjacent to The Oxbow Hotel, sip on hand-crafted cocktails.
-Red’s Mercantile and The Local Store both carry artisan goods and artful finds.
+Hive + Hollow and The Local Store both carry artisan goods and artful finds.
 The former Uniroyal tire factory-turned- artistic and entrepreneurial haven is perhaps the most iconic example of the revitalization this district has seen over the past several decades.

 Randall Park Neighborhood